zetaepyon/ffxi-addons/README.md

 # ffxi-addons
-Windower4 Addons for Final Fantasy XI
+Addons for Final Fantasy XI

+These addons require Windower 4.
+Use at your own risk!